walshc/voronoi/README.md

-# polygonNeighbors
+# voronoi
 An `R` package to find which regions each region in a shapefile is adjacent to.
 Outputs a `data.frame` and (optionally) the adjacency matrix and a plot of the adjacencies.
+This is useful, for example, if you only have the centroids of various areas and not the corresponding shapefile.
+The voronoi diagram can serve as an approximation.

 ## Installation